rwblokzijl/Msc-thesis-EuroToken/thesis.md

 # Conclusion

-We present what we believe to be the first digital Euro deployment with real money, (1) offline peer-to-peer transfers with the potential for full disaster-proofing, (2) arbitrary scalability, (3) a real-time connectivity to the existing IBAN-based banking system, (4) while being guaranteed by the central bank.
+We present what we believe to be the first digital Euro deployment with real money, (1) offline Peer-to-Peer transfers with the potential for full disaster-proofing, (2) arbitrary scalability, (3) a real-time connectivity to the existing IBAN-based banking system, (4) while being guaranteed by the central bank.